sayhellotovanessa/sayhellotovanessa/_posts/2017-05-03-install-hugo.markdown

 ![Running new website](/img/hugo-run-0.png)
 _(This image shows another Hugo theme I was testing before, so don`t be disapointed if you get a different Hugo appearance)._

+Now you can start messing around your installation.
+You can build and deploy it in many free hosting services.
+I did it on Heroku and will write about it.